keithfma/tutorial-build-src/lesson.md

 readelf -d use_ctest
 ```

-### Challenge (skeleton only)
+### Challenge

-The program XXX makes use of the XXX library.
-This library is installed on the SCC in the following directory:

-See if you can successfully build and run this program.
+Without using your history, try to re-compile and run the use_ctest program.
 For an additional challenge, try to do so using RUNPATH to hardcode the location of the shared library.

 ## Automating the build process with GNU Make